Search Executive Jobs

 As a trusted leader in executive search, we are committed to staying at the forefront of emerging trends, best practices, and innovative strategies across the industries we serve.

-New Orleans, LA - United States
+Berkeley, CA - United States

 The University of California invites nominations and applications for the position of Chancellor of the University of California, Berkeley campus.

 The Chancellor is the chief executive officer of the University of California, Berkeley (UC Berkeley), and is responsible to the President of the University of California.
 Within the scope of University policy, the Chancellor exercises broad authority over and is responsible for all aspects of campus administration.

 The University of California was chartered in 1868 and its flagship campus — envisioned as a “City of Learning” — was established at Berkeley, on San Francisco Bay.
 Today, UC Berkeley is the nation’s premier public university and enrolls around 43,000 students, with 1,559 full-time faculty members spread across 15 colleges and schools, 130 academic departments and programs, and 80 research units, and has an endowment of around $7.4 billion.
 The University counts among its current faculty 10 Nobel laureates, 144 members of the National Academy of Sciences, 74 active and emeriti members of the National Academy of Engineering, and 15 recipients of the National Medal of Science.